ml-electron-project/pcNN_solid/README.md

                 ...
 ```

-2. Add (or modify) the keyword "METAGGA = NNMGGA" to the INCAR.
+2. Add (or modify) keyword "METAGGA = NNMGGA" to INCAR.
-3. Run the calculation with the VASP program compiled in the Installation section.
+3. Run your calculation with the compiled VASP.

 ## Citing this XC functinoal